Varunhegde95/Master-Thesis-2021/README.md

 Plot the filtered vehicle trajectory.

-## opendlv-pointcloud-preprocessing:
+## opendlv-pointcloud-processing:

-Use PCL to process the point cloud.
-The filtered pointcloud will be used for future registration.
+Use PCL to process the point cloud including downsampling, outlierfiltering, plane segmentation and registration.